 Digital technology or «digitalization» applied to marketing is the use of digital tools, techniques and tactics to create value for consumers.
-Digital tools today are fulfilling their promise to create value as companies leverage them to listen to what the market demands and make it easier for us to talk about between the company and the market.
-Listen and talk.
-It urges the conversation about self-prevention.
+Digital tools today are fulfilling their promise to create value to the extent that companies take advantage of them to listen to what the market demands and facilitate that, between the company and the market, we can talk.
+Listen and speak.
+Prefer the conversation about self-promotion.

-Companies listen to the market as we apply digital tools to capture and analyze their use of our websites, mobile apps, and social profiles.
-We listen to the extent that we capture and analyze the keywords they use to refer to us and the topics of conversation and feedback users make about our companies and brands.
-In digital channels we also listen to our competitors in their social profiles and topics of interest to our markets through online groups and forums.
+The Companies listen to the market as we apply digital tools to capture and analyze the use of our websites, mobile apps and social profiles.
+We listen as we capture and analyze the keywords they use to refer to us and the topics of conversation and comments that users make about our companies and brands.
+In digital channels, we also listen when it comes to follow our competitors on their social profiles and topics of interest to our markets through online groups and forums.

-Start with the human
+Start with the Human